 Admissions Graphic Design Intern

 Work closely with the admissions staff to assist with the design of event materials, counselor newsletters, applicant outreach and various admissions documents.
 The student intern will gain real-world graphic design work experience, learn how to work for a client, follow projects from design to print and develop communication and office skills.
 The student will be responsible for the production of brochures and graphic advertising for on-campus events including various Open-House events (Fall, Spring, Junior, Transfer) as well as weekly Information Sessions for prospective students.

 Expertise with Adobe Creative Suite 3 (Photoshop, Illustrator, In-Design); strong written and oral communication skills, proficient analytical and computer skills are required for application to this internship program.
 Interns are expected to work approximately eight hours per week.
 Students are encouraged to commit to a full academic year for the internship.

-The Alternative Center provides peer-based support in a safer space for all students.
-Their mission is to educate, advocate, and celebrate safer sex, body positivity and identity development.
-They create opportunities where students can learn about their bodies, health and sexuality, as well as offering free information and literature on a variety of topics.
-They host community outreach events, workshops, and raffles to the students at Purchase College while endorsing consent and safer sex on campus through the distribution of safer sex materials, menstrual products and more.
+The Alternative Center provides peer-based support and a safe space for all students.
+Their mission is to educate, advocate, and celebrate safer sex, body positivity, identity development and gender development.
+They host community outreach events, workshops, and raffles for Purchase students and distribute safe sex materials, menstrual products, gender affirming products and more.

 The Purchase Beat opportunities include: